sban/domains/README.md

 Versions of my operationalization have been used in the following publications:

 Andrade, S. B., & Andersen, D. (2020).
-Digital story grammar: a quantitative methodology for narrative analysis.
-International Journal of Social Research Methodology, 23(4), 405-421.
+Digital story grammar: a quantitative methodology for narrative analysis. *International Journal of Social Research Methodology*, 23(4), 405-421.